 BAE Systems is using 3D printed components in fighter jets flown in the UK.
 The news suggests that in the future, parts could simply be printed out when needed on the battlefield.

-The first parts where used on board Tornado fighter jets flying out of the defence firm's airfield at Warton, Lancashire, last month.
+The first parts were used on board Tornado fighter jets flying out of the defence firm's airfield at Warton, Lancashire, last month.

 The defence company says this paves the way for using 3D printed parts in other military kit like ships and aircraft carriers.